As I’ve talked about in many of my recent posts, building your email list is critical and should be the #1 task for your business.

 This demonstration of micro-commitments has been proven to improve conversions which is why we’re starting to see it all over the place.

-LeadBoxes are customized in the same way as regular landing pages.
-Though there is only one LeadBox template so the downside is that most LeadBoxes look pretty similar.
+LeadBoxes used to be customized in the same way as standard landing pages.
+Which was became a downside because most LeadBoxes ended up looking pretty similar.

 Content upgrades are where LeadBoxes really show their power.
 Combined with LeadPages’ lead magnet automatic delivery mechanism you have the perfect combo for creating your content upgrades fast.

-In fact, pretty much all bloggers I’ve seen who have incorporated content upgrades are using LeadPages to implement it.
+In fact, pretty much all bloggers I’ve seen who have incorporated content upgrades are using LeadPages to implement them.